simbo1905/cu-final-mssql/readme.md

 If you run ```docker ps``` you should see a load of Openshift containers running.

-I the following if I created a project on the command-line I got access denied trying to access it on the web console logged in a the system users.
+In the following if I created a project on the command-line I got access denied trying to access it on the web console logged in a the system users.
 If you run into that issue run `oc delete project cu-final-mssql` and recreated it via the web console.

 Now deploy SQLSerer into Openshift (OMG!):